maestro-insomnia/TVCG_Bi-Communication_Response_Library/README.md

 ## Adapting the Library

-Researchers may adapt this repository for other controlled conversational-agent studies by replacing:
+Researchers may adapt this repository for other controlled conversational studies by replacing:

 * the scenario;
 * predefined response texts;
 * route catalog;
-* prerecorded speech;
+* locally prepared speech recordings;
 * action mappings;
 * routing prompt.